Horseradish

 Eastern and Southern Europe

-The seeds of horseradish are rare and mostly incapable of germination.
-Sowing them is not common here.
-Instead, you pull it from so-called Fechsern.
+Horseradish seeds are rare and usually unable to germinate.
+Sowing is not common here.
+Instead, you grow it from so-called fencers.
 These are the lateral roots of the thick main root.
-The fechser are planted diagonally at an angle of about 45°.
-It is best to plant it at the edge or outside of beds, because it is difficult to remove, and it already grows out again from small root parts.
+The fencers are planted at an angle of approx. 45°.
+It is best planted at the edge or outside of beds, as it is difficult to remove and already grows out again from small root sections.
 The soil should be deep.
-This will allow the root to grow unhindered.
-To stimulate growth, you can occasionally loosen the soil around the horseradish a little.
-Due to the rapid spread, cut away shoots (small leaves).
-3-4 stems with leaves per plant is enough.
-Anything beyond that will sprawl.
+This allows the roots to grow unhindered.
+To stimulate growth, you can occasionally loosen the soil around the horseradish.
+Shoots (small leaves) are cut away due to the rapid spread.
+3-4 stems with leaves per plant are sufficient.
+Anything above this will sprawl.
 The growing season is one year.
-The best time to harvest in terms of flavor and size is after the first frost.
-Horseradish is also sensitive to high levels of salt in the soil.
+The best time to harvest in terms of aroma and size is after the first frost.
+Horseradish is also sensitive to high salt levels in the soil.

 Downy mildew